Bitcoin to GBP Price

 If you are new to the exciting world of Bitcoins and crypto-currencies there are a few things you need to educate yourself on as you get started.

 The following will give you a firm basis for buying and selling Bitcoin more safely although there are no 100% guarantees in the online world.

 - Secure your Bitcoin wallet

 - look at "cold storage" options for keeping your Bitcoins offline.
-This prevents someone hacking your Bitcoin service provider or your device and stealing your coins.
+This prevents someone from hacking your Bitcoin service provider or your device and stealing your coins.